kenstratton/cs162_project3/README.md

 ### GameHandler Class :
 Controls the game flow such as ...
-・providing a start button for user to start a game
+・providing a start button for a player to start a game
 ・handling processes as a game starts
 ・handling processes as a game ends
 ・manipulating the state of a start button